Endalk-Chala/Endalk-Chala.github.io/_posts/2025-04-21-framing-local-publics-reflections-nonprofit-news.md

-# 📰 Framing Local Publics: Reflections from a Nonprofit News Content Analysis

 Over the past few weeks, I’ve been laying the groundwork for a digital content analysis project focused on nonprofit journalism in the Twin Cities.
 The aim is to examine how two prominent local outlets—*MinnPost* and *Sahan Journal*—frame structurally embedded issues such as public safety, education, and environmental justice, and in doing so, how they construct and define their publics.